(Last Updated on : 01-05-2019)

 Early Life of Lord Ripon

-George Frederick Samuel Robinson was born on October 24th 1827, at 10 Downing Street in London, as the son of Frederick John Robinson, Prime Minister at that time, and Lady Sarah.
+George Frederick Samuel Robinson was born on October 24th 1827, in London.
+Lord Ripon is the son of Frederick John Robinson, Prime Minister at that time, and Lady Sarah.
 He joined the House of Commons in 1852, as member for Hull and later appeared for Huddersfield.
 In the year 1859, Lord Ripon succeeded his father for the title of Earl of Ripon and Viscount Goderich, entering the House of Lords, and later that year, succeeded his cousin as Earl de Grey.

 Political Career of Lord Ripon